 Let’s now proceed to the various types of accounting software.
 Depending on the type of operations, accounting & finance systems fall under four different categories.
 Note that there are also comprehensive accounting suites designed for enterprises that combine the best features of each category.
 Here is a brief overview:

 Billing and invoicing systems complete companies’ basic, day-to-day tasks, including check writing and informing customers about their due payments.
-They are important to preserve control over the accuracy of accounting figures and make service look more professional and credible to the end recipient.
+They are essential to preserve control over the accuracy of accounting figures and make service look more professional and credible to the end recipient.
 On the company’s side, billing and invoicing tools help document financial activity and prepare it for authorization and validation.

 If you are looking to preserve control over your account payables and account receivables, you should be looking for payroll management systems that will handle it all.
-These tools were developed to perform an array of different tasks, including calculating employees’ salaries, cutting deductions, depositing the salary directly into staff members’ bank accounts, producing tax forms and payslips and more.
-On the long run, they will secure your financial transactions, cut expenses, and help prepare detailed reports.
+These tools were developed to perform an array of different tasks, including calculating employees’ salaries, cutting deductions, depositing the salary directly into staff members’ bank accounts, producing tax forms and payslips, and more.
+In the long run, they will secure your financial transactions, cut expenses, and help prepare detailed reports.

 This is one of the most important accounting software categories.
 It combines all systems used for product planning, material purchasing, inventory management and control, distribution, accounting, marketing, finance, and HR.
-The latest ERP solutions also offer modules for CRM and business intelligence, so that the company can learn from its own practices and prepare better strategies in the future.
+The latest ERP solutions also offer modules for CRM and business intelligence, so that the company can learn from its practices and prepare better strategies in the future.

-How does accounting software work exactly and what features does it offer?
+How does accounting software work exactly, and what features does it offer?
 There are many different ways in which accounting software can optimize your business, depending on its main features and objectives.
 From simplified invoicing to complex tax reporting, accounting systems come with all sorts of extras that are not even feasible without an appropriate system.